zampleworks/ZPki/MdDocs/Get-ZPkiCrl.md

 # Get-ZPkiCrl

 ## SYNOPSIS
 Read CRL file from local file, URI or raw bytes.
+HTTP or LDAP Uris only.

 ## SYNTAX